-As the 19th century was coming to a close, there were many in Ireland who recognised that the Irish language (Gaeilge), was in danger of being lost.
+As the 19th century was coming to a close, there were many in Ireland who recognized that the Irish language (Gaeilge), was in danger of being lost.
 The language had been in general decline since the start of the century, and before, but it was the death toll caused by the Great Famine of1845-1849, the epidemics of cholera and typhus and the great wave of emigration of those trying to escape, that finally broke the camel’s back for the language.

-For those who remained in Ireland, Irish was recognised as an impediment to social advancement.
+For those who remained in Ireland, Irish was recognized as an impediment to social advancement.
 It received no official recognition nor protection from the government and if there was no overt persecution of the language, neither was there any sympathy towards it.

 A new society is formed

-In an attempt to stem the ever rising tide of Anglicisation of Ireland a group of enthusiasts gathered together to form a society that would redress the situation.
+In an attempt to stem the ever-rising tide of Anglicisation of Ireland a group of enthusiasts gathered together to form a society that would redress the situation.
 The group, whilst mainly nationalist in outlook, was non-partisan and non-sectarian and was to attract many members of the Unionist community.

 - The preservation of Irish as the national language of Ireland and the extension of its use as a spoken language.

-- The study and publication of existing Gaelic literature, and the cultivation of a modern literature in Irish.
+- The study and publication of existing Gaelic literature, and the cultivation of modern literature in Irish.